 Accurate records will be kept of all matters relating to breaches of discipline or poor performance of Officers.

-The Process In normal circumstances, complaints and grievances about an elected Officer will be made to the President in the exception of complaints about the President, which will be made to the Guild Manager.
-Members and elected officers should refer to the GuildM who will advise on this procedure.
+The Process In normal circumstances, complaints and grievances about an elected Officer will be made to the President, with the exception of complaints about the President, which will be made to the Guild Manager.
+Members and elected officers should refer to the Guild Manager if unsure, who will advise on this procedure.

-Initial Procedure When a disciplinary matter arises, or a complaint is made, the President and/or Guild Manager shall first determine whether the policy is appropriate for the matter/s being raised.
+Initial Procedure When a disciplinary matter arises, or a complaint is made, the President with the support of the Guild Manager shall first determine whether the policy is appropriate for the matter/s being raised.
 In making the judgement, the President and/or Guild Manager will be careful to ensure that matters of misconduct are handled through this procedure but that matters of political performance (in their elected, representative capacity) are rightly referred to the appropriate accountability procedure.
-In the first instance, the President and/or Guild Manager will decide whether a matter should be dealt with informally or formally under the disciplinary procedure.
+In the first instance, the President or in the case of a procedure against the President, the Guild Manager, will decide whether a matter should be dealt with informally or formally under the disciplinary procedure.
 If necessary, they will confer with the Supervising Trustee in order to make this judgement.
 Minor cases of misconduct are best dealt with informally.

 It may be necessary to issue an informal warning, but the President and/or Guild Manager will ensure that these areas are discussed with the objective of helping the officer to make appropriate improvements.

 Suspension from employment In certain circumstances, for example cases involving gross misconduct, where relationships have broken down or where it is considered there are risks to property or Guild responsibilities to other parties, consideration should be given to a period of suspension of membership rights with or without entitlements whilst an unhindered investigation is conducted.